-- During the fiscal quarter ended February 4, 2018, we began the implementation of cost reduction activities associated with the Brocade Merger and recorded a charge of \$108 million in continuing operations, primarily related to employee termination costs.
-Approximately 950 employees have been terminated from our workforce across all business and functional areas on a global basis as a result of the Brocade Merger. - In connection with the acquisition of BRCM in the second quarter of fiscal year 2016, or the Broadcom Merger, we began the implementation of cost reduction activities associated with the Broadcom Merger.
-Restructuring costs recorded in continuing operations were \$31 million and \$42 million for the fiscal quarters ended February 4, 2018, and January 29, 2017, respectively.
-Restructuring costs in continuing operations primarily related to lease and other exit costs for the fiscal quarter ended February 4, 2018 and employee termination costs for the fiscal quarter ended January 29, 2017.
+- During the first quarter of fiscal year 2018, we began the implementation of cost reduction activities associated with the Brocade Merger.
+In connection with the Brocade Merger, we recognized \$35 million and \$143 million of restructuring costs primarily related to employee termination costs during the fiscal quarter and two fiscal quarters ended May 6, 2018, respectively.
+Approximately 1,100 employees have been terminated from our workforce across all business and functional areas on a global basis as a result of the Brocade Merger.
+Management is in the process of further evaluating our resources and business needs and may eliminate additional positions, which would result in additional restructuring costs. - In connection with the acquisition of BRCM in the second quarter of fiscal year 2016, or the Broadcom Merger, we began the implementation of cost reduction activities associated with the Broadcom Merger.
+Restructuring costs recorded were \$14 million and \$45 million for the fiscal quarter and two fiscal quarters ended May 6, 2018, respectively, and \$22 million and \$64 million for the fiscal quarter and two fiscal quarter and two fiscal quarter and two fiscal quarters ended May 6, 2018 and employee termination costs for the fiscal quarter and two fiscal quarters ended April 30, 2017.

-Employee Termination Costs ases and Other Exit Costs Total (In millions) Balance as of October 29, 2017 \$ 28 \$ 17 \$ 45 Restructuring charges (a) 10 02 38 140 Utilization ( 72) (19) (91) Balance as of February 4, 2018 (b) \$ !
-58 \$ 36 \$ 94
+Employee Termin ation Costs Leases and Other Exi it Costs Total (In millions) Balance as of October 29, 2017 \$ 28 \$ 17 \$ 45 Restructuring charges (a) 129 61 190 Utilization (121) (55) (176) Balance as of May 6, 2018 (b) \$ 36 \$ 23 \$ 59

-(a) Included \$1 million of restructuring expense related to discontinued operations recognized during the fiscal quarter ended February 4, 2018, which was included in loss from discontinued operations in our condensed consolidated statements of operations.
+(a) Included \$2 million of restructuring expense related to discontinued operations recognized during the two fiscal quarters ended May 6, 2018, which was included in loss from discontinued operations in our condensed consolidated statements of operations.